-For some of you the majority of your images may be on a site such as 500px, Flickr, Smugmug or Photoshelter that do not allow you to right click.
-While many of my infringed photographs come from my blog, the bulk of my image library is on Photoshelter.
-For those images I simply batch upload downsized copies to my own website in a hidden folder.
-I then load each photo and do the right click from there.
-When I am finished I empty the folder.
+For some of you the majority of your images may be on a site that does not allow you to right click and search for the image.
+While many of my infringed photographs come from my blog, the bulk of my image library (2800+ images) is on Photoshelter.
+A right clicking isn’t possible for those images I simply batch upload downsized copies to my own website in a hidden folder.
+I then load each photo in a browser tab and do the right clicking from there.
+When I am finished I empty the folder (I don’t need search engines picking up on the contents).
+This is laborious but I do it slowly, and cycle through my images once every 2 months approximately.
 For those of you without a website – there are fewer options.
-You can right click on G+ and images on Facebook if you have your images there.
-I tried this with both Dropbox and Google Drive and was unable to right click on those photos, though competing services may differ in that regard.
+You can right click on some social media sites if you have your images there.

 The search results

-Regardless of the reverse search engine used, I scan the results for sites that are not my own, or are posts that I did not make.
-One area to point out in the Google results above is the area titled “Visually similar images”.
+Regardless of the reverse search engine used, I scan the results for sites that are not my own, or are social media posts that I did not make.
+One area to point out in the Google results is the area titled “Visually similar images”.
 Most of the time if the image I am searching shows up here, it is on one of my websites or social media profiles.
 However, I do think it is important that you hover over a photo in this area to verify its location.
 I have caught more than one infringement in the visually similar images area that did not show up in the main search results.
-In the case of the search above – the visually similar image was from my blog post.